Jesus-Catzin/Mongo-DB-Cheatsheet/README.md

 The password element is only write if it is required.

 ## Commands:
+This will show you the whole databases in mongo including the ones you have created (if you have done it).
 ```mongodb
  show dbs
 ```
+Output:
 ```mongodb
 <jack>               0.000GB
 AndysToys            0.000GB